 Natural gas is already an important transitional energy as we move from coal based energy to a low emissions energy future.
 But our gas network has a critical long term role to play, delivering renewable gas to millions of homes and businesses across Australia, with the same reliability and convenience as natural gas does today.

-Australia has committed to reducing carbon dioxide emissions to between 26% and 28% below 2005 levels by 2030.
+Australia has committed to reducing carbon dioxide emissions to 43% below 2005 levels by 2030.
 To meet these carbon reduction targets, we must decarbonise the gas, electricity and transport sectors.

-Blending or even substituting natural gas with renewable gases such as hydrogen or biomethane can decarbonise the gas sector and will also help achieve carbon reductions for the lowest cost, using the same reliable infrastructure we use today – the gas networks.
+Ultimately substituting natural gas with renewable hydrogen can decarbonise the gas supply, using the same reliable infrastructure we use today – the gas networks.
 It also means customers retain the choice of energy supply, and those industries relying on gas as an input can continue to access it.

-Just like natural gas does, renewable gas will power the gas appliances that give you
+Just like natural gas does, renewable gas can power the gas appliances that give you

-It is likely that hydrogen can be safely added to natural gas supplies at 10% by volume without changes to pipelines, appliances or regulations.
+It is likely that renewable hydrogen can be safely added to natural gas supplies at 10% by volume without changes to pipelines or appliances*.
 AGN is researching this area with key industry and academic partners through the Future Fuels Cooperative Research Centre.
-Over time, and with modifications to the existing gas networks and appliances, hydrogen can completely replace natural gas for domestic cooking, heating and hot water.
+Over time, and with modifications to the existing gas networks and appliances, renewable gas can completely replace natural gas for domestic cooking, heating and hot water.